enonic/npm-nextjs-adapter/README.md

 #### `static setSiteKey(key: string): void`

+> **DEPRECATED:** It is automatically done by `nextjs-adapter` now and have no effect.

 Sets the site key value that is needed for correct absolute URL processing.
-It is automatically done by `nextjs-adapter` so you don't have to do it.

-> **WARNING:** Overriding this value may result in wrong URL processing !

 | Argument | Description |
 |----------|-------------|